-Brookfield Incorporacoes SA (BISA3), Brazil’s fourth-largest homebuilder by revenue, fell to the lowest level in almost three years as first-quarter profit fell 94 percent on higher building costs and contract cancellations.
+Brookfield Incorporacoes SA (BISA3), Brazil’s fourth-largest homebuilder by revenue, fell to the lowest level in three years, leading a plunge among real-estate stocks, as first-quarter profit declined 94 percent.

-Net income dropped after an increase in the number of potential buyers who pulled out of contracts at the same time that building and operational costs increased, Brookfield said in a statement.
-Earnings decreased to 4 million reais ($2.01 million), from 65.8 million reais a year earlier, trailing the 61.1 million reais average estimate of six analysts in a Bloomberg News survey.
+Brookfield’s net income declined after an increase in the number of potential buyers who pulled out of contracts at the same time that building and operational costs rose, the company said in a statement.
+Earnings sank to 4 million reais ($2 million), from 65.8 million reais a year earlier, trailing the 61.1 million reais average estimate of six analysts surveyed by Bloomberg.
 Revenue dropped 8 percent to 672 million reais.

 “Results were weak,” analysts at Credit Suisse Group AG including Guilherme Rocha wrote in a note to clients.
 “Despite recognizing management’s efforts to put the company on the right track, we find that there is still potential for further cost overrun.”